badsyntax/handlebars-form-helpers/README.md

 ### Form validation helpers

 Validation helpers work in a similar way to the common form helpers, but handle displaying of validation errors and field error styling.

-The validation helpers expect an additional argument to be passed in, which is an object containing key value pairs of errors, for example:
+The validation helpers expect an 'errors' object to be passed in, which is used to display the validation errors for the field.

+For example:

 ```javascript
 var data = {